Football Play Clock

-When a football team has the ball, it is given four (4) scrimmage downs to move the ball on the football field.
+When a football team is on offense, they have four scrimmage downs to move the ball on the football field.
+The play clock forces players to play the next scrimmage down within either 40 seconds, 25 seconds, or 10 seconds.